alazarchuk/quantization-examples/README.md

 are saved.

 # BnB 4 bits
-All models in the folder were successfully quantized though none of them were tested.
+All models in the folder were successfully quantized and tested.

-I am planning to test Inference on Tesla M40 in the nearest future.
-While I have certain confidence in almost all models, I don't know how Phi MoE will behave, because it requires Flash Attention library.
-Everything I know about it is that it speeds up performance on modern Nvidia architectures like Ada, but I don't know if it's compatible with dinosaurs like my M40 or P40.
+## Phi-3.5-MoE
+`.env.example` file contains one specific line: `PYTORCH_CUDA_ALLOC_CONF=expandable_segments:True`.
+It helps to just fit model into 24 Gb.
+Without this line quantization and inference crashes.

+## CPU inference
+Just for gigs I have added CPU inference example `inference-Mistral-7B-Instruct-v0.3-cpu.py`.
+It's 20x slower on my 10 years old XEONs, but it's expected.
+I suspect CPU optimized quatizaton can increase performance dramatically.

 # BnB 8 bits
 Contains one example of Mixtral 8x7B with CPU offloading to do quantization, but I haven't found the magic combination yet.